-Vets who specialize in large animals spend a good amount of time on farms and ranches treating cows, pigs, sheep, and similar animals.
-In addition to treating conditions and implementing preventive measures, these veterinarians may also be involved in livestock breeding.
+Vets who specialize in large animals spend a good amount of time on farms and ranches treating cows, pigs, sheep, and more.
+In addition to treating conditions and implementing preventative measures, these veterinarians may also be involved in livestock breeding.
 Large-animal veterinarians spend a substantial amount of time traveling to different locations, so it’s a particularly good role for those who don’t mind road trips.

-Working in a lab is typical for those involved in research as well as veterinarians who work specifically with lab animals.
-Lab animal veterinarian responsibilities may include providing regular veterinary care for lab animals, monitoring disease control programs, serving on committees involved in animal care and use, and conducting research.
+Working in a lab is typical for those involved in research, as well as veterinarians who work specifically with lab animals.
+A lab animal veterinarian’s responsibilities may include providing regular veterinary care for lab animals, monitoring disease control programs, serving on committees involved in animal care and use, and conducting research.

 6. Animal shelters

-While shelter medicine is relatively new, those who pursue this field play an important role in keeping pets healthy.
+While animal shelter medicine is relatively new, those who pursue a career in this field play an important role in keeping pets healthy.
 They work specifically with pets in need of permanent homes.
-Though these DVMs may perform many of the same tasks as private practice vets, their role is focused on both individual and population care.
+Though these veterinarians may perform many of the same tasks as private practice vets, their role is focused on both individual and population care.
 Shelter veterinarians also face some unique challenges, such as not knowing an animal’s health history.

 8. National parks and other open areas

-While some wildlife veterinarians work in zoos, some prefer to focus their energy on natural habitat settings.
+While some wildlife veterinarians work in zoos, others prefer to focus their energy on natural habitat settings.
 These specialists may work in national parks and nearby facilities to help rehabilitate injured animals, address specific health concerns, and protect populations.
-If you’ve always dreamed of working outdoors, you might want to consider this type of position.
+If you’ve always dreamed of working outdoors, you may want to consider this type of position.

-There are actually a surprising number of paths that can lead to a veterinarian working in an office setting.
-Some provide consulting services, which may be general or based around a specialty area of training, while others become involved in advocacy or public policy roles.
-Some DVMs even choose to turn their efforts toward writing or opening a small business related to veterinary practice.
+There are actually a surprising number of paths that can lead a veterinarian to working in an office setting.
+Some provide consulting services, which may be general or based around a specialty area of training.
+Others become involved in advocacy or public policy roles.
+Some veterinary practitioners even choose to turn their efforts toward writing or opening a small business related to veterinary practice.